Psilocybin therapy: Neuroscience and pharmacology

 Psilocybin is the main psychoactive compound in the mushroom genus Psilocybe.
 Psilocybin (O-phosphoryl-4-hydroxy-N,N-dimethyltryptamine) and its active metabolite psilocin (4-hydroxy-N,N-dimethyltryptamine) are part of a group of tryptamine/indolamine hallucinogens that are related to serotonin.

 Psilocybin is a prodrug for psilocin, meaning that psilocybin is de-phosphorylated in the GI tract of the body into psilocin so it can cross the blood-brain barrier.
-Psilocyn is a selective agonist of the 5HT receptors, specifically 5-HT1A, 5-HT1B, 5-HT2A, 5-HT2B, and 5-HT2C.
-Although to a lesser extent, psilocin also bonds to dopamine-3 receptors, which may aid in treating substance use disorders.
+Psilocin is a selective agonist of the 5-HT receptors, specifically 5-HT_{1A}, 5-HT_{1B}, 5-HT_{2A}, 5-HT_{2B}, and 5-HT_{2C}.
+Although to a lesser extent, psilocin also bonds to dopamine D_{3} receptors, which may aid in treating substance use disorders.
+Further, psilocin has some effect on the amygdala and hypothalamus that aids in circadian rhythm regulation.

 Nausea, vomiting, muscle weakness, and lack of coordination are some of the physical side effects.
 Hallucinations and an inability to distinguish fiction from reality are among the psychological effects of psilocybin use.
-Panic attacks and psychotic-like episodes are also possible, especially if a high amount is consumed.
+Panic attacks and psychotic-like episodes are also possible, especially if a large amount is consumed.